Mantaro/mantaro-wiki/znai/legal/terms-of-service.md

 The end user assumes all responsibility for the streaming of any copyrighted material.

 ## 2.2.
 Services:
-The music streaming services provided by the bot are subject to change, without prior notice and in any case.
+The music streaming services provided by the premium bot are subject to change, without prior notice and in any case.

 ## 2.3.
 Quality:
 We strive to provide the highest quality possible, but this might be subject to the usage of the bot and the quantity of concurrent users making use of it.